michael-0acf4/spin4/README.md

     - acc = [0, 2] `-` [+1, -1] = [-1, 1]

 2. Does something like `(+01>(-11<)) ` make sense ?
-=> No because in the pattern `(op x)`, op has to be an operator and x has to be a series of rotation.
+=> No because in the pattern `(op x)`, op has to be an arithmetic operator and x has to be a series of rotation.

 ## Basics on the accumulator vector
 Say for example, acc = [2, 4]